lryanuk/chiadog-docker/README.md

-# chiadog-docker
+# [DEPRECATED] chiadog-docker
 Source: https://github.com/lryanuk/chiadog-docker

+## ⛔️ Deprecated ⛔️
+This repo has been deprecated as the original maintainer now supports linux/arm64 docker builds.
+Please use https://hub.docker.com/r/artjacobson/chiadog-docker going forwards.

 ## Overview
 This repo provides a basic Docker image that can be used to run the [Chiadog](https://github.com/martomi/chiadog) monitoring daemon for [Chia](https://www.chia.net).
 This repo was originally created by [Art Jacobson](https://github.com/ajacobson/chiadog-docker), all credit to them.

 ## Startup
 It is recommended to store the Chiadog `config.yaml` in persistent storage outside of the Docker container.
 Chiadog will also need access to the `chia-blockchain` logs at `INFO` level.